 Packaging, electronics (WEEE), and batteries are subject to EPR registration in Germany.
 Amazon has banned listings without valid registrations from their marketplace since July 2022.
 The required packaging EPR number is the registration number in the German packaging waste register LUCID.
 The number for electronics and batteries is the respective registration number from the German Stiftung Ear (WEEE-Reg.-Nr.DE and Batt-Reg.-Nr.
 DE).

+Amazon has already started cancelling listings on the German marketplace since 15 June 2022 for sellers who do not have a valid LUCID number.
 From July 2023, Amazon and other marketplaces will also delete listings without valid WEEE-registration-number.
 Do you sell electronics in Germany?
 Don’t lose time, because unlike the LUCID-number which you can get on the same day, sellers often wait several weeks for their WEEE-reg.-number.
 Better start your registration now and be ahead of your competitors!
-Our digital consulting service also includes a step-by-step guide for WEEE EPR in Germany.
+Our digital Self-Service also includes a step-by-step guide for WEEE EPR in Germany.

 EPR registration number for France